-Compliance software program provisions and overall stringency shall be as described in Section R405.4.2 of the Florida Energy Code.
-The software shall produce the following cover sheet for submittal with each report (vendor may change page number count based on their typical output).
+Compliance software program provisions and overall stringency shall be as described in Section R405 of the Florida Energy Code.
+The software shall produce the following cover sheet for submittal with each code compliance application (vendor may change page number count based on their output).
+See report samples in Appendix R-5 of this Manual.